 In making applications to the Research Councils applicants will have to demonstrate the pathways to impact for their research.
 Careful consideration of Pathways to Impact is an essential component of research proposals and a condition of funding:

-A Joint statement (PDF, 95KB) (PDF, 95KB) (PDF, 95KB) on impact by the former Higher Education Funding Council for England (HEFCE) and Research Councils UK (RCUK) with Universities UK (UUK) sets out a shared commitment to support and promote a dynamic and internationally competitive research and innovation base that makes an increased and sustainable contribution, both nationally and globally, to economic growth, wellbeing, and the expansion and dissemination of knowledge.
+A Joint statement (PDF, 95KB) on impact by the former Higher Education Funding Council for England (HEFCE) and Research Councils UK (RCUK) with Universities UK (UUK) sets out a shared commitment to support and promote a dynamic and internationally competitive research and innovation base that makes an increased and sustainable contribution, both nationally and globally, to economic growth, wellbeing, and the expansion and dissemination of knowledge.

 Both of these documents will be reviewed by UKRI in due course.